The goal of this post is to help you find the best homeschool curriculum for the unique learning needs of the high school student with dyslexia.

 High School and Dyslexia

-While high school has more rigid requirements, parents of dyslexic students are still encouraged to modify curriculum to best meet their students unique needs and to allow as many accommodations as needed to allow your student to learn and communicate at their intellectual level.
+While high school has more rigid requirements, parents of dyslexic students are still encouraged to modify curriculum to best meet their student’s unique needs and to allow as many accommodations as needed to allow their students to learn and communicate at their intellectual level.

 We’ve got lots to cover so let’s hop right in with the most complex subject in the high school years, English or Language Arts.